Tuvia Tenenbom, Artistic Director

-Tuvia Tenenbom is the founder of The Jewish Theater of New York.
-Tuvia studied for his Doctorate in English Literature at St. John's University, earned his MFA in Playwriting at CUNY-Brooklyn, BS in Mathematics and Computer Science at Touro, and finished his Rabbinical Studies in Jerusalem.
-He also studied Christianity and Islam in Israel and NY, as well as Journalism, Acting, Theater and Finance (at NYU).
+Tuvia Tenenbom, the author of four Spiegel bestsellers and five Israeli bestsellers, is a journalist, dramatist, and the founder of the Jewish Theater of New York.
+Tuvia studied for his doctorate in English literature at St. John's University, earned his MFA in playwriting at CUNY-Brooklyn, BS in mathematics and computer science at Touro, and finished his rabbinical studies in Jerusalem.
+He also studied Christianity and Islam in Israel and New York as well as journalism, acting, theater, and finance (at NYU).

 "One of the most iconoclastic and innovative of contemporary dramatists."
 Corriere Della Sera (Italy)